radekpastyrik/DXHeroes_RP/PythonSDK_offers/README.md

 1. Install Poetry if you haven't already: pip install poetry

-2. Install the project dependencies poetry install
+2. Install the project dependencies: poetry install
 - using poetry, SDK is initialized